Davyd-Nestroiev/wazuh-scan-lab/05-identification.md

 ## Next Steps
-The suspicious traffic been identified, and inspeted.
+The suspicious traffic has been identified and inspected.
 Next step is containment, isolating the affected system and preventing further exploitation of the identified vulnerabilities.

 --> [06 - Containment](06-containment.md)